 - Transitions between Informal and Formal Employment: Results from a Worker Survey in Bangladesh, GLMLIC, 2017.

 - Market systems and job quality: what do we know and what we can do about it?
 ILO, 2017.

 - The Impacts of Industrial and Entrepreneurial Work on Income and Health: Experimental Evidence from Ethiopia, Chris Blattman and Stefan Dercon, 2016.
 A summary is available here.

-- SDC e&i network resources on social aspects of work.
+- SDC e&i network resources on social aspects of work (allow time to load)

 - The Business Case for Quality Jobs – Evidence from Better Work, ILO and IFC, 2014.